christosgalano/christosgalano.github.io/_posts/2022-11-24-wordpress-on-azure-iac.md

 ---
 title: "WordPress on Azure: Part 2 - IaC"
+excerpt: "In today’s blog post, we look into the code of our infrastructure."
-tagline: "Defining our infrastructure as code"
+tagline: "Define the infrastructure as code"
 header:
   overlay_color: "#333"
+  teaser: assets/images/wordpress-on-azure/bicep.png
 related: true
 categories:
   - azure